openstack-archive/wsme/doc/integrate.rst

 WSGI Application
 ----------------

-The :func:`wsme.WSRoot.wsgiapp` function of WSRoot returns a wsgi application.
+The :func:`wsme.WSRoot.wsgiapp` function of WSRoot returns a WSGI application.

 Example
 ~~~~~~~

-The following example assume the REST protocol will be entirely handled by
+The following example assumes the REST protocol will be entirely handled by
 WSME, which is the case if you write a WSME standalone application.

 .. code-block:: python